BonJovi1/6240-Better-Together/README.md

 ### Proposed Model - Graph and Text ConCATenated Embeddings (GAT-CAT)

+### Model Hyperparameters

+In order to replicate the results stated in our report, you should use the hyperparameters listed below:

 | Model | Training Epochs | Learning Rate | Optimizer | Loss Function |
 |------|------|------|------|------|
 | GraphSAGE | 100 | 0.01 | ADAM | Binary Cross-Entropy |